mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 **Reproducible Workflow** is an orchestrated, tracked and versioned workflow that can be reproduced and inspected.

-[Gartnet Report: Top Strategic Technology Trends for 2021](https://www.gartner.com/en/newsroom/press-releases/2020-10-19-gartner-identifies-the-top-strategic-technology-trends-for-2021#:~:text=Gartner%20research%20shows%20only%2053,a%20production%2Dgrade%20AI%20pipeline.): *" only 53% of projects make it from artificial intelligence (AI) prototypes to production"*
+[Gartner Report: Top Strategic Technology Trends for 2021](https://www.gartner.com/en/newsroom/press-releases/2020-10-19-gartner-identifies-the-top-strategic-technology-trends-for-2021#:~:text=Gartner%20research%20shows%20only%2053,a%20production%2Dgrade%20AI%20pipeline.): *" only 53% of projects make it from artificial intelligence (AI) prototypes to production"*

 ### 1.2 Business Stakeholders: Which Roles Are Important in MLOps?